 On July 21, 2022 and August 10, 2022, Legacy Bridger used the proceeds from the 2022 Bonds plus cash on hand to redeem in full the remaining 6,055,556 shares of the Legacy Bridger Series A-1 and A-2 Preferred Shares for aggregate proceeds of \$136,250 thousand.
-The fair values of the Legacy Bridger Series A-1 and A-2 Preferred Shares were increased by \$3,919 thousand from interest accrued since the modification on April 25, 2022 and no gain or loss were recorded to net loss upon extinguishment.
-There were no Legacy Bridger Series A Preferred Shares outstanding as of March 31, 2023 and December 31, 2022.
+The fair values of the Legacy Bridger Series A-1 and A-2 Preferred Shares were increased by \$3,919 thousand from interest accrued since the modification on April 25, 2022 and no gains or losses were recorded to net loss upon extinguishment.
+There were no Legacy Bridger Series A Preferred Shares outstanding as of September 30, 2023 and December 31, 2022.

-Note 19 - Income Taxes
+Note 21 - Income Taxes

 As a result of the Reverse Recapitalization, the Company became the successor of Legacy Bridger, as discussed in "Note 1 - Organization and Basis of Presentation," which is treated as a partnership for U.S. federal income tax purposes.
 As a partnership, Legacy Bridger's net income or loss is allocated among the members in accordance with the Company's operating agreement, and federal income taxes are not payable or provided for by Legacy Bridger.
 Members are taxed individually on their pro rata ownership share of Legacy Bridger's earnings.
 Subsequent to the Reverse Recapitalization, the Company became the successor of Legacy Bridger.
 The Company is subject to U.S. federal income taxes, in addition to state and local income taxes, with respect to net taxable income or loss and any related tax credits of the Company.
+Bridger is also subject to taxes in foreign jurisdiction in which it operates.